AnbarasanIT/robotframework-example/README.md

 2. Writing the Test case
 -----
-	a.
-Test case format
+***a.
+Test case format***

 GuideLines:

-	Test cases are  written in a tabular format.
+  1. Test cases are  written in a tabular format.
-	'#' is used to comment a Line
+  2.'#' is used to comment a Line
-	Test case consists of multiple sections, such as "Settings","Variables","Keywords","Test Cases".
+  3.Test case consists of multiple sections, such as "Settings","Variables","Keywords","Test Cases".

 	```
 	Settings -   used as Global settings such as Loading the library.
 	Variables -  used to declare the variables
 	Keywords -   place for defining the custom keywords
 	Test Cases - test case which is getting executed by the user.
 	```

-	Each Section Line will begin with '***' and end with '***'
+  4.Each Section Line will begin with '***' and end with '***'

-	Varibles will be declared and used in ${variable_name} format.
+  5. Varibles will be declared and used in ${variable_name} format.

+  6.
    In the below example, Seleinum Library is used in this example The following actions are performed.
 	   1. Run the Firefox Browser
 	   2. Open the Rediff.Com page.

 	```
 	*** Settings ***
 	Library           Selenium2Library